minus34/gnaf-loader/README.md

 #### Required Arguments

 * `--gnaf-tables-path` specifies the path to the extracted source GNAF tables (eg *.psv files).
-This should match the extracted directory which contains the subfolders `Authority Code` and `Standard`. __This directory must be accessible by the Postgres server__, and the corresponding local path for the server to this directory must be set via the `local-server-dir` argument
+This should match the extracted directory which contains the subfolders `Authority Code` and `Standard`. __This directory must be accessible by the Postgres server__, and the corresponding local path for the server to this directory may need to be set via the `local-server-dir` argument
 * `--local-server-dir` specifies the local path on the Postgres server corresponding to `gnaf-tables-path`.
+If the server is running locally this argument can be omitted.
 * `--admin-bdys-path` specifies the path to the extracted source admin boundary files.
 This path should contain a subfolder named `Administrative Boundaries`.
 Unlike `gnaf-tables-path`, this path does not necessarily have to be accessible to the remote Postgres server.

 #### Postgres Parameters